myclauDockerImages/RancherCli2.0/2.0.5/README.md

         3         cluster-1      c-lchzv:p-xbpdt         project-1
         4         cluster-1      c-lchzv:project-s2mch   Default
         ```
+5. `RANCHER_DEFAULT_CLUSTER`
+   1. Default is `null`
+   2. If you input the cluster let said `local`
+   3. once you start or restart the container it will generate the kubeconfig in to default kubeconfig location `~/.kube/config`
+   4. then you can directly use kubectl command i.e `kubectl get nodes`

 # How to use
 1. after you set docker-compose.yml / docker command with environment